qwerfd2/Groove_Coaster_2_Server/various-tools/Asset preloading flutter app/server_checker/README.md

 This is a flutter app for batch downloading GC2OS server assets (music and charts) to the user's device (their application folder).

+Note: For 7003, the code has changed.
+Go to `lib` folder and replace `main.dart` with `main-7003.dart`.

 To use it, you need to

 1) Compile the project to .apk or .ipa. learn how to [here](https://docs.flutter.dev/deployment).
 A pre-compiled apk is provided, it has the same name and signature as the 4max version apk.